Unplugging

 Pickups

 Pickups tracks the number of times a day I pick up my phone.
 Again, it has been worse in the past, but right now it’s sat at around 80 times a day.
-What I’ve found with this whilst I’ve been experimenting is that I’ve not really eaten into this figure.
+What I have found with this whilst I have been experimenting is that I have not really eaten into this figure.
 I have my theories as to why, I am going to keep hold of them for now whilst I kick things off.

 Screentime